chrisboden/hubgpt/cursor_prompts/howto_add_spinner_status.md

 ## Overview

 Spinner status updates are a critical component of creating user-friendly, transparent tools that keep users informed during long-running or complex processes.
 By leveraging the `update_spinner_status()` function from `utils/ui_utils.py`, you can provide real-time feedback about the progress of your tool's execution.
+Your directive is to add spinner status, not to refactor, remove or edit other code.

 ## Key Principles